Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-Therefore at $d_1$ Dorothy has registered a photon from source IV, and the other detection of hers must have come from PDC I. Thus all sources I, II, III, IV have fired: all registered photons must have originated from them.
-As they emit pairs, all of them must have fired simultaneously.
+Hence the photon detected by Dorothy in mode $d_1$ must also originate from source IV, while her second detected photon must come from source I. It follows that all sources I–IV fired and that all detected photons originate from them.

-It is easy to check that if two (or three) PDCs at local stations are switched off, then we come to the same conclusion. \begin{itemize} \item If one or more PDCs at local stations are off, then if at all stations a pair of single photon counts was registered, this implies all these photons of the pair must have originated from the emission of the source PDCs.
-Also this implies that all of the source PDCs must have fired, emitting each just a single signal-idler pair.
-The origin of each detected photon is fully determined.
-Therefore, there is no phase-dependent interference effect.
-Only when at all measuring stations the PDC's are \textit{on}, we have interference dependent on the phases between the source PDC's and the local PDC's, as due to path identities the origins of all detected photons are undefined.

-\item Also for a generalization of the scenario to $N$ observers, that is for interwoven frustrated emission involving $N$ observation stations and $N$ source crystals we have the following.
-If one of the PDC's at measuring stations out of $N$ is switched off and at this station a pair of photons is detected, and at some $N-2$ other stations pairs of single photons are detected then in the station which is not in the above set of $N-1$ stations two single photons are also detected, and all detected photons originated from the source PDCs.